Cameronians (Scottish Rifles)

 The Cameronians (Scottish Rifles) was a rifle regiment of the British Army, the only regiment of rifles amongst the Scottish regiments of infantry.
 It was formed in 1881 under the Childers Reforms by the amalgamation of the 26th Cameronian Regiment and the 90th Perthshire Light Infantry.
 In 1968, when reductions were required, the regiment chose to be disbanded rather than amalgamated with another regiment, one of only two infantry regiments in the British Army to do so, with the other being the York and Lancaster Regiment.
 It can trace its roots to that of the Cameronians, later the 26th of Foot, who were raised in 1689.
-The 1881 amalgamation coincided with the Cameronian's selection to become the new Scottish Rifles.
+The 1881 amalgamation coincided with the Cameronians' selection to become the new Scottish Rifles.

 History

 Formation

 The Cameronians (Scottish Rifles) was formed in 1881 under the Childers Reforms by the amalgamation of the 26th Cameronian Regiment and the 90th Perthshire Light Infantry.
 After the amalgamation, the 1st Battalion preferred to be known as "The Cameronians" while the 2nd preferred to be known as "The Scottish Rifles".
 The 2nd Battalion saw action at the Battle of Spion Kop in January 1900 during the Second Boer War.

-Two Militia battalions were formed from the former 2nd Royal Lanark Militia.
+Two militia battalions were formed from the former 2nd Royal Lanark Militia.
 The 3rd battalion was embodied in May 1900 for service during the Second Boer War.
 More than 600 men embarked for South Africa in April 1901, and returned in June 1902, following the end of hostilities.
 The 4th battalion had been embodied already in December 1899, also for service in the same war, and 600 officers and men embarked for South Africa in late February 1900.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two Reserve and four Territorial battalions.